willianmga/willianmga/README.md

 ### Hi there 👋

-I'm Willian Antonio de Azevedo Bodnariuc (long name, no? you must see my wife's name).
-A Brazilian guy with Italian, Portuguese and Romanian roots living in UK 😄
+I'm **Willian Antonio de Azevedo Bodnariuc** (long name, no? ~~you must see my wife's name~~).
+A 🇧🇷 guy with 🇮🇹, 🇵🇹 and 🇷🇴 roots living in 🇬🇧

 I'm a Senior Software Engineer specialized in backend development and who is passionate about software architecture and cloud computing.

-I've started writing code that ran in my hometown, then in entire U.S. and now code that runs worldwide.
-Hope someday I'll write code that will run in Mars.
+I've started writing code that ran in my :city_sunrise:, then in entire :us: . and now code that runs in the entire :earth_americas:.
+Hope someday I'll write code that will run in Mars :red_circle:.

-### Skills
-* Backend development
-* Google Cloud
-* Kubernetes
-* SQL and NoSQL databases

-### Interests
+### Interests and Skills
 * Computer Science
 * Algorithms
 * Automated Testing
 * Software Development, Design and Architecture
 * Cloud computing
 * Infrastructure Automation
+* SQL and NoSQL databases

 ### Programming Languages
 * Java